AdobeDocs/analytics.en/help/implement/launch/create-analytics-property.md

 Tags in Adobe Experience Platform lets you integrate Experience Cloud solutions on your website (including Analytics).
 This page outlines specifically how a tag admin can get a basic Adobe Analytics implementation configured correctly.

->[!NOTE]
->Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Experience Platform.
-Several terminology changes have rolled out across the product documentation as a result.
-Please refer to the following [document](https://experienceleague.adobe.com/docs/experience-platform/tags/term-updates.html?lang=en) for a consolidated reference of the terminology changes.

 ## Prerequisites

 [Create a report suite](/help/admin/c-manage-report-suites/c-new-report-suite/t-create-a-report-suite.md): Create a silo for Analytics data to be collected.